jimeh/docker-znc/README.md

     docker run -v /home/$(whoami)/.znc:/znc-data jimeh/znc

-This will download the image if needed, and create a default config file in your data directory.
+This will download the image if needed, and create a default config file in your data directory unless you already have a config in place.
 The default config has ZNC listening on port 6667.
-To see which port on the host has been exposed:
+To see which port on the host has been
+exposed:

     docker ps